 To access the gateway service API, the specified port needs to be open in the firewall.
-If the gateway machine also serves as a repository stratum 0 (i.e. the repository is created with "local" upstream), then the port on which httpd listens (80 by default) also needs to be open for TCP.
+If the gateway machine also serves as a repository stratum 0 (i.e. the repository is created with "local" upstream), then port 80/TCP also needs to be open.